Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Maximum Entropy Behavior Exploration

-where $\epsilon > 0$ ensures numerical stability and $\beta \ge 0$ controls the strength of the inverse reweighting.
-In practice, because we have direct access to states, we learn the density model on the space of achieved states $q_\Psi(s)$ instead (or on a projection $\varphi(s)$\footnote{To focus exploration on relevant parts of the state space, we learn the density on projections of it i.e., $\varphi: S \rightarrow S'$, where $S\subseteq\sR^d, S' \subseteq \sR^{m}, m<d$.} of it).
+In practice, because we have direct access to states, we learn the density model on the space of achieved states $q_\psi(s)$ instead (or on a projection $\varphi(s)$\footnote{To focus exploration on relevant parts of the state space, we learn the density on projections of it i.e., $\varphi: S \rightarrow S'$, where $S\subseteq\sR^d, S' \subseteq \sR^{m}, m<d$.} of it).
 This effectively focuses on goal-reaching behaviors, i.e., $z_r=B(s)$, and could circumvent challenges arising from representation drifts that occur due to $B$ representations changing through time.

-Various approaches can be used to estimate the state density, such as Kernel Density Estimation (KDE), Variational Autoencoders (VAE) \citep{kingma2013auto}, k-NN particle estimators, Random Network Distillation (RND) \citep{rnd} or normalizing flows \citep{rezende2015variational}.
-We chose normalizing flows (NFs) to fit our density $q_\Psi(s)$ over all the alternatives due to its efficient likelihood evaluation, compared to quadratic computation cost of non-parametric models, while offering true density estimates compared to surrogates produced by RND or VAE.
-Leveraging NFs for unsupervised goal sampling has been also explored in \citep{normalizing-flow-rl}.
+Various approaches can be used to estimate the state density, such as Kernel Density Estimation (KDE), Variational Autoencoders (VAE) \citep{kingma2013auto}, k-NN particle estimators, Random Network Distillation (RND) \citep{burda2018exploration} or normalizing flows \citep{ghugare2025normalizing}.
+We chose normalizing flows (NFs) to fit our density $q_\psi(s)$ over all the alternatives due to its efficient likelihood evaluation, compared to quadratic computation cost of non-parametric models, while offering true density estimates compared to surrogates produced by RND or VAE.
+Leveraging NFs for unsupervised goal sampling has also been explored in \citep{ghugare2025normalizing}.
 Note that during the inverse sampling process, the state $s$ is sampled from the replay buffer rather than from the flow model to improve training stability.
 Details for the NF can be found in \Cref{tab:nf_hyperparameters}.
-Finally, we explore with the set of policies with reward embedding